-Spring - 31st March to 19th May Summer - 26th May to 13th October Autumn - 20th to 27th October The ranch is sometimes open on request during out-of-season dates for bookings of 8 or more guests.
+Spring - 30th March to 18th May Summer - 25th May to 12th October Autumn - 19th to 26th October

+The ranch may occasionally open on request out-of-season for bookings of 8 or more guests.
 Please check with us for availability & rates.

+Rates per person (NOTE Rates below are the BASE rates charged to which an additional 15% service charge, 5% Wyoming Sales tax and (lodging element only) 5% Wyoming Lodging tax will be added.
+The service charge and taxes are compulsory and will be added to rates below - please ask for a detailed costing when you enquire (for budgeting purposes assume 25% added to rates below although the way Wyoming taxes apply, means the total will be a little less).

-Inclusive rates per person (NOTE These INCLUDE 15% compulsory gratuity & 5% Wyoming sales tax, added to all rates - see below) 6 nights (twin occupancy) - Spring USD 4020 / Summer USD 5280 / Autumn USD 4620 13 nights (twin occupancy) - Spring USD 8880 / Summer USD 10920 / Autumn USD 9360 Children - Children aged 8yrs and over are welcome at the ranch.
+6 nights (twin occupancy) - Spring USD 3,525 / Summer USD 4,650 / Autumn USD 4,050 including taxes & service budget approx.: Spring USD 4,405 / Summer USD 5,785 / Autumn USD 5,065)

+13 nights (twin occupancy) - Spring USD 7,770 / Summer USD 9,555 / Autumn USD 8,190 including taxes & service budget approx. Spring USD 9,715 / Summer USD 11,945 / Autumn USD 10,240)

+Children - Children aged 8yrs and over are welcome at the ranch.
 No special children's programmes are offered but there are plenty of easy safe horses and activities such as fishing and rodeo visits to keep children occupied.
-Children must be supervised by parent(s) or a responsible adult when riding and taking part in all activities.
-Rates INCLUDE - All riding (5/12 days as appropriate), guiding and equipment, other on-site activities offered (eg fly-fishing tuition, trap shooting, archery, hiking, mountain biking, and 4x4 tours), 6/13 nights twin / double cabin accommodation (single if paying supplement), meals (dinner first day to breakfast last), house wines with dinner and selection of soft drinks, wines & spirits at cocktail hour, laundry service, 5% Wyoming tax and mandatory 15% service charge which covers all gratuities.
-Rates EXCLUDE - International Flights and taxes, transfers to / from the ranch, personal medical / travel insurance (which you must have), off-ranch fly fishing guides, excursions to Cody /Rodeo entrance, any visa fees.
-Supplement for single occupancy (including sales tax and gratuity) - 6 nights USD 690; 13 nights USD 1170 Casitas can be booked for 2 or more people subject to availability, there's an extra charge of USD 200 per Casita.
-Weekly supplement to upgrade to Hideout Home - USD 2000 per party (minimum 2 people)
+Children must be supervised by parent(s) or a responsible adult when riding and taking part in any activity.

+Rates INCLUDE - All riding (5/12 days as appropriate), guiding and equipment, other on-site activities offered (eg fly-fishing tuition, trap shooting, archery, hiking, mountain biking), 6/13 nights twin / double cabin accommodation (single if paying supplement), meals (dinner first day to breakfast last), house wines with dinner and selection of soft drinks, wines & spirits at cocktail hour, laundry service.

+Rates EXCLUDE - International Flights and taxes, 15% service charge, 5% Wyoming sales tax & 5% Wyoming lodging tax, transfers to / from the ranch, personal medical / travel insurance (which you must have), off-ranch fly fishing guides, Wyoming fishing licences, excursions to Cody /Rodeo entrance, any visa fees.

+Supplement for single occupancy (excludes taxes and service charge) - 6 nights USD 575; 13 nights USD 975

+Supplement for Casitas (if available) - USD 200 (per Casita).
+For Hideout Home - USD 2000 per party (min 2)

-FLIGHTS & TRAVEL INFORMATION The closest airport for access to the ranch is Cody (about 75 miles / 1 1⁄2 hour's drive).
+FLIGHTS & TRAVEL INFORMATION

+The closest airport for access to the ranch is Cody (about 75 miles / 1 1⁄2 hour's drive).
 You can also fly to Billings in Montana (about 150 miles / 3 hours drive).
 There are several flight options to Cody, generally via Denver or Salt Lake City (with United or Delta).
 You can also fly to Denver direct from London Heathrow with British Airways.
 If you would like advice on flights please contact us or you can try calling a specialised North American flight agent such as Trailfinders in London (tel.
 020 7 938 3939).
-Airfares vary with the airline and season but budget around £950 to £1200 for an economy return Please contact us for more flight / travel information or a quote.
+Airfares vary with the airline and season but budget around £1000 to £1300 for an economy return Please contact us for more flight / travel information or a quote.
 Our ATOL number for flight bookings is 6213.

-It is recommended that guests have their own rental car.
+We highly recommend you have your own rental car.
 The drive from both Cody and Billings is easy and all on a tar road.
 There are several car hire companies in both towns (Billings has more options).
 Transfers can be arranged from Cody for an extra charge - please enquire.